pforret/ytaudio/docs/index.md

   ytaudio search "Modjo - Lady"
 * use ytaudio loop to keep downloading one URL after the other ytaudio loop
+* use ytaudio tracklist to receive a whole tracklist and download one by one cat tracklist.txt | ytaudio tracklist
+* use ytaudio tracklist to receive a whole tracklist and clean it up cat tracklist.txt | ytaudio trackfilter
 * use ytaudio parallel to download URLs simultaneously ytaudio parallel
 * use ytaudio check to check if this script is ready to execute and what values the options/flags are